 Admission: We had the best admission year in Denison history, with 9,513 applications.
 Since we launched our strategic plan in 2015, applications are up 98 percent and early-decision applications have tripled.

-Careers: The Denison Launch Lab opened in downtown Columbus, joining The Knowlton Center for Career Exploration, The Red Frame Lab, and The Lisska Center in helping students explore and prepare for careers.
+Careers: Denison Edge (formerly Denison Launch Lab) opened in downtown Columbus, joining The Knowlton Center for Career Exploration, The Red Frame Lab, and The Lisska Center in helping students explore and prepare for careers.

 Construction: And we are breaking ground on a new Wellness Center.
 It will replace Whisler and will serve as a home to all kinds of interesting mindfulness programming that we are using to prepare students with the emotional agility and resiliency to thrive in life.